plblum/jivs/planning/Abandon ExternalIssuesFound.md

 ### `Validator`

 * Keep current behavior where validator-generated issues always have an `errorCode`.
-* Keep validator-based swap support for imported server issues.
+* Keep validator alignment support for imported and developer-added external issues.
+* A matching `errorCode` means the same issue concept, not proof that validator logic executed.
 * No change to the normal validator issue-generation path.

 ### `ValidationState`

 * No structural redesign.
 * Continue exposing the combined `issuesFound` list.
-* Continue deriving `isValid` and `doNotSave` from validator-managed issues, with `displayOnly` protecting imported server issues from blocking client validation.
+* `isValid` is false when there is any non-warning issue.
+* `doNotSave` is true when validation still needs to run, async processing is active, or any validator/external issue has `doNotSave = true`.

 ### Payload types